 This engine board performs all control tasks, image processing, and Tx/Rx data processing.
-It contains the KFCP (which contains a CPU and a video processor), DSP (which contains the modem), a ROM (1 Mbits), an SRAM (32 kbytes), and two 128 kbyte DRAMs (one for SAF, and the other for ECM in the FAX240 only).
-There is an OTP (One Time Programmable) ROM in an SOP type package.
+It contains the KFCP (which contains a CPU and a video processor), DSP (which contains the modem), a ROM (1 Mbits), an SRAM (32 kbytes), and two 128 kbyte DRAMs (only for FAX250: one for SAF, and the other for ECM).
+There is an OTP (One Time Programmable) ROM in a PLCC type package.